-The U.S. Energy Information Administration (EIA) publishes average annual carbon dioxide (CO2) emissions factors for U.S. electricity generation in the State Electricity Profiles.
-Table 1 of each profile has the factor for the most recent year available.
-There are historical annual factors dating back to 1990 in Table 7.
-To find Table 7, see the link under Table 1 for: Full data tables 1-12.
-The factor is in pounds of CO2 per megawatthour (MWh).
-Divide the factor by 1,000 to convert the factor to pounds per kilowatthour (kWh).
+The U.S. Energy Information Administration (EIA) publishes annual CO2 emissions and average annual CO2 emissions factors related to total electricity generation by the electric power industry in the United States and in each state in the State Electricity Profiles.
+In each profile, Table 1 has the CO2 emissions and emission factor for the most recent year available, and Table 7 has historical annual emissions and emissions factors back to 1990.
+To find Table 7, see the link under Table 1 for Full data tables 1-16.
+The factors are in pounds of CO2 per megawatthour (MWh).
+Divide the factors by 1,000 to convert the factor to pounds per kWh.

 State-level emissions and electricity generation by type of fuel